Volunteer Code of Conduct and Policies

 Code of Conduct:

 We strive to make the food bank a place that is safe and welcoming for everyone.
-Having a space where everyone can contribute and be their full selves is essential to making the food bank run well and vital for us to be able to serve all those in our community who need support.
+Having a space where everyone can contribute is essential to making the food bank run well and vital for us to be able to serve all those in our community who need support.

 Behavior on site: